Here is an interesting bit of information from my friends in Peru who operate an adventure travel company based in Cusco*.

 Many bookings made with large Online Travel Agencies (OTA’s) may look fully automated and trouble free but there are still problems and it is not just Airbnb.

 I have had personal experiences on more than one occasion where hotels I booked on large OTA’s, and received confirmations, did not actually have any rooms.
-In one case the hotel called me to tell me they received the booking but had no rooms after all, but in another one they simply had no idea I was coming.
+In one case the hotel called me to tell me they received the booking but had no rooms after all, but in another one it appeared they had no idea I was coming.
 When I presented a full confirmation document and number from the OTA, they said they had not received anything from the OTA.
 They did get me a room at a higher price however.
 It was a busy holiday weekend with a room shortage.
 What choice was there?

 Contrary to what it appears, very little of the inventory is really “live” when you book online.
 It is allocated.
 A person at the supplier end must manually process the reservation.
 You can have problems if the allocations to OTA’s are not carefully monitored to make sure that the supplier actually has space.
 The system itself has too many flaws that make it easy for scammers to feast off your helplessness and distress.

 What to Do